 Ware Shoals is a very small town located in the state of South Carolina.
 With a population of 2,175 people and two constituent neighborhoods, Ware Shoals is the 139th largest community in South Carolina.

 Ware Shoals is an extremely ethnically-diverse town.
 The people who call Ware Shoals home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ware Shoals residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ware Shoals include English, German, Polish, and European.
+Important ancestries of people in Ware Shoals include English, German, Polish, and Pennsylvania German.

 The most common language spoken in Ware Shoals is English.
 Other important languages spoken here include Spanish and Japanese.